-The Sponsor must confirm that the apprentice is still eligible and confirm apprentice enrollment status at the time of disbursement.
+The Sponsor must confirm that the apprentice is still eligible and confirm apprentice enrollment/participation status at the time of disbursement.
 In addition, the Sponsor shall check the Repayment Tracker in the WSAC Portal to ensure apprentice eligibility.

-If an apprentice fails to commence attending their apprenticeship program or withdraws prior to the start of a payment period, Sponsors must bill the apprentice and report the repayment to WSAC.
+If an apprentice fails to commence attendance/participation in their apprenticeship program or withdraws prior to the start of a payment period, Sponsors must bill the apprentice and report the repayment to WSAC for any funds received for that payment period.

-If an apprentice changes their status prior to the start of a payment period Sponsors must adjust the apprentice's award.
+If an apprentice changes their status (enrolls in a part time apprenticeship program versus a full-time apprenticeship program) prior to the start of a payment period Sponsors must adjust the apprentice's award.
 Sponsors that choose to cover repayment amounts owed will return the funds via check or eft as an award cancellation and not report the apprentice in repayment.